IBM/kubernetes-driver/docs/user-guide/ready-checks.md

     ...spec data...
 ```

-We can retrieve this object like so:
+You can retrieve this object like so:

 ```python
 def checkReady(keg, props, resultBuilder, log, *args, **kwargs):